Density matrix of chaotic quantum systems: Introduction

-where $\mu_s$ and $\sigma^2_s$ denote the mean and variance of the system's energy, respectively.
-Note that the first term in Eq.~(\ref{NESSHt}) is absent in the previous paper~\cite{wang2017theory}. $f\left(\omega,\bar{E}\right)$ is the dynamical characteristic function, which is determined by the initial state and contains all the information for understanding the real-time dynamics of a chaotic system from the transient regime to the long-time steady limit.
-It is worth emphasizing that Eq.~(\ref{NESSHt}) stands for the density matrix of arbitrary chaotic system whether it thermalizes or evolves into a nonequilibrium steady state.
-In this paper, we will carry out numerical simulations in different models of spins in different dimensions to support our assumption~(\ref{NESSHt}), supplement to the numerical simulations of fermionic models in the previous study.
-Furthermore, we will show how to derive ETH by using Eq.~(\ref{NESSHt}), and then build an intimate connection between NESSH and ETH, which both stand in quantum chaotic systems.
+The purpose of this paper is to test the hypotheses on density matrix in the spin lattice models.
+We numerically diagonalize the Hamiltonians of disordered XXZ model and two-dimensional Ising model.
+We find that the off-diagonal elements are well described by NESSH.
+At the same time, the diagonal element is a Gaussian function of energy, which coincides with previous studies in different models~\cite{PhysRevLett.107.040601, PhysRevE.56.5144}.

-The rest of the paper is organized as follows.
-The physical meaning of Eq.~(\ref{NESSHt}) will be discussed in Sec.~\ref{sec:level 2}, in which we also derive a generic expression for the real-time dynamics of an observable based on our assumption and ETH.
-The numerical evidence of our assumption is presented in Sec.~\ref{sec:level 3} and~\ref{sec:level 4}.
-The connection between NESSH and ETH is the content of Sec.~\ref{sec:level 5}.
+The rest of paper is organized as follows.
+The assumptions about density matrix are explained in Sec.~\ref{sec:level 2}.
+In Sec.~\ref{sec:level 3}, we define the spin models and show the numerical results about diagonal elements.
+The off-diagonal elements are discussed in Sec~\ref{sec:level 4}.
 Sec.~\ref{sec:level 6} summarizes our results.